VIJAYKALLEM/datamapping-1/README.md

 # datamapping-1

- Working with CSV and Shapefile data, data Joins and Field Calculator on QGIS
+Lab: Working with CSV and Shapefile data, data Joins and Field Calculator on QGIS

 you will need to implement things we learned in class to wrangle data and create a data visualization on QGIS.